Jan Frans van Dael: Life

 His pupils were Jean Benner-Fries, Elise Bruyère, Laurent Coste, Vicomtesse Iphigénie Decaux-Milet-Moreau, Henriëtte Geertruida Knip, Elisa-Emilie Le Mire, Auguste Piquet de Brienne, Christiaan van Pol, Adèle Riché, and Jean Ulrich Tournier.

 He spent his whole active career in France.
-He died in Paris in 1840 and was buried in the cemetery of Père Lachaise by the side of his friend van Spaendonck.
+He died in Paris in 1840 and was buried in the Père Lachaise Cemetery by the side of his friend van Spaendonck.

 Work

 Van Dael mainly painted still lifes of flowers and fruit.
 Some of these compositions include a background landscape.
 Van Dael also painted a landscape composition.
 Van Dael signed as 'Vandael' and monogrammed as: I V D, V D and VD connected.